Tamworth girl 'excited' over first running blade prosthetic

 A girl who had a leg amputated after being diagnosed with cancer has been fitted for her first running blade.

-Amelia Eldred, 11, from Tamworth, will still use her "everyday" prosthetic leg, but was "so excited" over the new one, mother Michelle said.
+Amelia Eldred, 11, from Tamworth, Staffordshire, will still use her "everyday" prosthetic leg, but was "so excited" about the new one, her mother Michelle said.

-She has been playing sport, but could not run, whereas there was "bounce" with the blade, Mrs Eldred, said.
+She has been playing sport but could not run, whereas there was "bounce" with the blade, Mrs Eldred said.

 Amelia is expected to take it home on 19 January after a final fitting.